Krever Commission

 5. Safety of the blood supply system is paramount.

 The principles recognize that altruism is a fundamental value which underpins Canadian health care and tissue donations.
 The theory at play in these recommendations is that a well-informed, altruistic donor would not donate if there is a possibility that their blood will do harm, as compared to persons who receive money, who therefore may have incentive to donate even when they know they should not.
 However, the principles also allow for the recognition that in some cases, the collection of plasma for specialized blood products may require an offer of compensation.
 In the report it was noted that there are companies which already exist, like Rh Institute in Manitoba, which depend upon providing payments to donors with rare blood types.
-Thus, the Commissioner states that “[d]espite the policy of gratuitous donations, it may be necessary to offer compensation to these persons for their time and effort in order to attract a sufficient number of donors.”[ii]
+Thus, the Commissioner states that “[d]despite the policy of gratuitous donations, it may be necessary to offer compensation to these persons for their time and effort in order to attract a sufficient number of donors.”[ii]

 Canadian plasma should be custom fractionated, in batches consisting only of Canadian plasma, based on specifications negotiated between the fractionator and the national blood service.
 These specifications should include requirements for the manufacture of the safest and the highest-quality products. [emphasis added] [iii]